erresen/erresen.github.io/_posts/2022-04-22-cs-gitignore.md

 ## GitHub's own gitignore Repository

+A third (and possibly ultimate) way of getting a .gitignore file for your shiny new repository is to go to the source.
 You'll notice at the top of both of the previous .gitignore files, there's reference to this: [https://github.com/github/gitignore/blob/master/VisualStudio.gitignore](https://github.com/github/gitignore/blob/master/VisualStudio.gitignore)

-This is different again, but since they both reference this file, I suspect this is the most up-to-date.
+This file is different again, but since both previous versions reference this file, I suspect this is the most up-to-date.

 ```awk
 ## Ignore Visual Studio temporary files, build results, and